 This is what happens to your uterine lining if you have an IUD

-What happens to my uterine lining when I have an IUD?
-Is all that blood and tissue just sitting in my uterus?
+What happens to your uterine lining when you have an IUD?

 However, board-certified gynecologist Dr. Felice Gersh of Integrative Medical Group of Irvine highlights that this only applies with hormonal IUDs.
 “If you have a copper IUD, which does not contain any hormone-mimicking chemicals, there should be no disruption to your natural cycle,” she told us.
 “If you are not getting your period, that should be investigated.”